Jane-Chesley/EEG-analysis/ReadMe.md

     - Repeated measures ANOVA on PLI data
     - Post-hoc paired t-tests
     - Data visualizations
-10. View all statistical results and plots in the repository directory '/statistics/R'
+10. View statistical results and plots in the repository directory '/statistics/R'

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>